-The status of many endangered migratory marine species has continued to deteriorate over the last twenty years despite regulatory measures and the creation of marine protected areas.
-The Swimways Initiative, or MigraVias as they are called in Spanish, aims to reverse these trends by providing tangible protection for species that move along predictable routes and building resilience to climate change.
-MigraMar is working with national governments to identify and protect Swimways that link Marine Protected Areas across the Eastern Pacific region.
+The sad truth is that these species face many dangers once they leave these MPAs.
+Unsustainable, illegal, unregulated, and underreported fisheries are driving many of these species to the brink of extinction.
+The Swimways Initiative, or MigraVías as they are called in Spanish, aims to reverse these trends by providing tangible protection for species that move along predictable routes and building resilience to climate change.
+MigraMar is working with national governments to identify and protect Swimways that link MPAs across the Eastern Pacific Ocean.
 This initiative involves transboundary collaboration in data collection, analysis, management, enforcement, and sustainable and equitable use of the benefits generated.

-The Swimways are a set of connectivity conservation projects that create linkages and marine corridors between protected areas and other patches of habitats, such as seamounts and underwater ridges, increasing the mobility and range of many species and allowing them to move across the seascape so that gene flow and diversity are maintained between local populations.
+Swimways are a set of connectivity conservation projects that create linkages and marine corridors between protected areas and other patches of habitats, such as seamounts and underwater ridges, reducing the risk of mortality for species as they move across the seascape so that gene flow and diversity are maintained between local populations.

 How they help